sftpgo/docs/docs/eventmanager.md

 | **Folder quota reset** | Recalculate the disk quota usage for matching virtual folders. |
 | **Transfer quota reset** | Reset the transfer quota counters to zero for matching users. |

-:information_source: Quota usage is tracked by SFTPGo in software: the stored counters can drift from the actual usage (files changed outside SFTPGo, unclean shutdowns, temporary data provider failures).
-Schedule the quota reset actions to keep them aligned; quota scans are also available via the REST API.
+:information_source: Quota usage is tracked by SFTPGo in software, not by the kernel or by the storage: the counters are accounting kept by the application, so they describe the usage rather than enforce it and are approximate by construction.
+A process killed mid-transfer, files changed outside SFTPGo, or a bug in the accounting itself leave them off.
+Recalculation is part of the model: schedule the quota reset actions to rebuild the counters from the actual content; quota scans are also available via the REST API.

 ### Lifecycle checks